-The terrain became more rocky and there were many big cacti along the trail.
+The terrain became rockier and there were many big cacti along the trail.

 At the La Madre Spring trail junction, we turn left.
 In hindsight, I should’ve turned us around and returned to the trailhead (out and back) at this point because the best part of this hike was over for us.
 La Madre Spring trail had more traffic and Xena did not like the gravel road.
 It was hard for her to walk.
 I felt bad for her.

 We left the La Madre Spring Wilderness and got on Rocky Gap Road.
 Walking on the pavement and looking out for oncoming traffic isn’t hiking!
 Long story short, I missed a trail that we were supposed to pick up after the Willow Spring Picnic area.
 I looked around but didn’t see it.
-I should have created a route on mapmyhike.com and loaded to my phone.
+I should have created a route and loaded it to my phone.
 I thought there would be signs.
 So we ended up walking back to the car via roads, Rocky Gap Road then Scenic Loop Drive.
-At least Scenic Loop Drive is one way road and I only had to watch out for the oncoming traffic.
+At least Scenic Loop Drive is a one-way road and I only had to watch out for the oncoming traffic.
 I saw some people walking on Rocky Gap Road but no one was as lost as we were to walk on Scenic Loop Drive.
 LOL.
-Sigh..
+Sigh.

 Red Rock Canyon is beautiful!
-Next time, I will definitely plan a longer trip to explore the parts of the park we didn’t get to see on this trip.
-Already can’t wait!
-For videos from this day, go to our Facebook page!
+Next time, I will definitely plan a longer trip.
+I already can’t wait to go back!
+For videos from this day, go to our Facebook page.